AlexDariio/three-tier-aws-app/README.md

 - Sign up at [https://github.com](https://github.com) if you don't have one

 ### Budget Awareness
-> ⚠️ Most resources in this project fall under the **AWS Free Tier**, but RDS and ALB may result in small charges if left running.
+> ⚠️ Most resources in this Repository fall under the **AWS Free Tier**, but RDS and ALB may result in small charges if left running.
 Always run the cleanup commands when you're done to avoid unexpected costs.

 ## Setup